 - You have been selected for verification.
 Typically about a third of our financial aid students are required to submit verification documents.
 Most of the students selected for verification are selected by the Department of Education when the FAFSA is processed.
 The taxes and W-2's will be reviewed by our office to verify the information provided on your FAFSA is correct.
 We will correct the FAFSA for you if any differences are found.
 Your financial aid eligibility will not be determined until after this is submitted and reviewed by the Financial Aid Office.

 Why do I have to provide my parents tax and income information?
 I provide for myself and they are not assisting me with my schooling.

 - On your FAFSA you will be asked several questions to determine your dependency status.
-To view these questions click HERE and select "Getting Started", and then "Will I need my parents' information?"
+To view these questions go to the FASFA site, and select "Getting Started", and then "Will I need my parents' information?"
 If you cannot answer "Yes" to at least one of the questions listed you are considered to be dependent for financial aid purposes.
 This means that you will be required to provide your parents tax and income information, even if you live on your own and are paying for your own schooling.
 Students who cannot provide parent information due to extreme circumstances should contact the Financial Aid Office.

 How and when will I receive my check?

 - Your financial aid (both grants and/or loans) will first be disbursed to your tuition account to pay your bill with the College.
 Any remaining funds will be made available to you in the form of a check.
 You will receive an email notification from the Cashier’s Office when your check is ready to be picked up.